Chart Color Schemes

 Residential development activity is lower than average in Toorak Gardens according to AreaSearch's national comparison of local real estate markets

-Toorak Gardens has recorded just one dwelling approval over the past five years.
+Toorak Gardens has recorded just one dwelling approval over the past five years, from 2016 to 2021.
 This suggests that the area is largely built out with minimal vacant land for development.
-Established areas like Toorak Gardens typically see steady demand for existing properties due to limited new-build alternatives.
+Established areas like Toorak Gardens often see steady demand for existing properties due to limited new-build alternatives.

-Compared to Greater Adelaide, Toorak Gardens records significantly lower building activity.
-The constrained new construction often reinforces demand and pricing for existing properties, although development activity has increased in recent periods.
-This level of activity is also lower than the national average, reflecting market maturity and suggesting possible development constraints.
+Compared to Greater Adelaide, Toorak Gardens records markedly lower building activity.
+This constrained new construction usually reinforces demand and pricing for existing properties.
+However, recent periods have seen a pickup in development activity.
+Nationally, the level of development is also lower than average, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development